psiberx/cp2077-equipment-ex/README.md

 When proposing a new slot, please follow these recommendations:

 - The purpose of the slot must be clear and distinguishable from other slots
-- The slot must represent a body part
+- The slot must represent an area or layer for only one item equipped at a time
-- If the slot cannot be bound to a body part, then the equipment category should be used
+- The slot must be named after a body part if possible, or equipment category otherwise

 ### Auto conversions